Boating and sailing in Sydney

 The easiest way to see Sydney by boat is to take a ferry.
 From Circular Quay, there are many destination choices.
 The ferry to Manly is popular – not only because it passes the famous Sydney Opera House but also because you’ll land in one of Sydney’s most vibrant beachside communities.
 Other favourite ferry stops include Watsons Bay in the eastern suburbs or one of Sydney’s Harbour islands.

 For something unique, choose a sightseeing cruise or a cruise with onboard dining.
-For a romantic night out, consider a dinner cruise at sunset .
+For a romantic night out, consider a dinner cruise at sunset with Captain Cook Cruises.

 For adventurers seeking a real adrenaline rush, hold on to your hat and book a ride on an Oz Jet Boating, Sydney Jet, Thunder Jet or Harbour Jet cruise.
 Operating out of Circular Quay and Darling Harbour, these excursions take you around Sydney’s waters in high-speed boats, performing quick spins and sharp turns – perfect for a mini adventure!

 Prefer to be captain of your own ship?
 Take control by hiring a yacht or learning to sail.
-EastSail or Sydney by Sail are just two of the many operators that can help you enjoy a lovely day of sailing on the harbour.
+Join the crew or become a passenger on a genuine Americas Cup yacht with Sailing Sydney.
+Take lessons or a tour with EastSail or Sydney by Sail, two of the many operators that can help you enjoy a lovely day of sailing on the harbour.

 The Sydney Harbour Islands – Fort Denison, Shark Island, Clark Island, Rodd Island, Goat Island and Cockatoo Island – are among some of Sydney Harbour’s most accessible natural attractions.
 Catch one of the regular ferry services from Circular Quay and take in the scenery.